sfraulini/miFRED/README.md

 #### input_fred folder
 It stores the results of miFRED's input generation step procedure.
 The list can change depending on which files were already provided by the user.
 - all_genomes.fa: fasta file obtained by concatenating the files provided by the user.
-It is the reference used in the alignment procedure
+It is the reference used in the alignment procedure.
+Generated if ```-g GENOMES_FOLDER, --genomes_folder GENOMES_FOLDER``` is specified
-- info.txt: ?
+- info.txt: .txt file with each line listing a scaffold and the corresponding genome/bin name, tab-separated.
+Generated if ```-g GENOMES_FOLDER, --genomes_folder GENOMES_FOLDER``` is specified
-- nreads.txt: ?
+- nreads.txt: .txt file with number of reads mapped to each sample, used for relative abundance normalisation
-- bowtie2 folder: sorted and indexed bam files obtained by aligning reads against all_genomes.fa with bowtie2 and processing resulting files with Samtools
+- bowtie2 folder: sorted and indexed bam files obtained by aligning reads against all_genomes.fa with bowtie2 and processing resulting files with Samtools.
+Generated if ```-r READS_FOLDER```is specified
-- eggnog_annotations folder: contains eggNOG-mapper results
+- eggnog_annotations folder: contains eggNOG-mapper results.
+Generated if ```-A EGGNOG_ANNOTATION, --eggnog_annotation EGGNOG_ANNOTATION``` is not specified
-- annotation_matrix.csv: ?
+- annotation_matrix.csv: matrix with the genetic information (KO copy number) per genome, with genomes as rows and KO as columns; input required for prediction of phenotypes.
+Generated if .csv file is not already provided with ```-A EGGNOG_ANNOTATION, --eggnog_annotation EGGNOG_ANNOTATION```
-- KO_for_calculation.csv: ?
+- KO_for_calculation.csv: matrix used to calculate FRED if ```-k, --KO``` parameter is specified, with genomes as rows, KO as columns and 0/1 values to indicate presence/absence

 #### output_micropherret folder
 If MCROPHERRET models are used, it stores the results of the ML predictions:
 - predict_functions.csv: matrix with predicted functions per genome
-- predict_sum.csv: number of genomes predicted to perform each function
+- predict_sum.csv: number of genomes predicted to perform each function They are generated only if ```-k, --KO``` and  ```-m MICROPHERRET_PREDICTIONS, --micropherret_predictions MICROPHERRET_PREDICTIONS``` are not specified

 #### output_fred folder
 It stores results of FRED calculation procedure: